mcellteam/cellblender_tutorials/scripting/export_scripting.rst

 In addition to the documented MDL sections, there's also an "Everything" section allowing code to be inserted either before everything or after everything.

-This interface supports the inclusion of multiple scripts and/or MDL snippets at multiple locations during the export process.
+This interface supports the inclusion of multiple scripts (either MDL or Python) at multiple locations during the export process.

 Example 1: Adding a Single Comment
 ---------------------------------------------